 Do you want the good news?
 Here it is: Several research studies have concluded that cheating does not occur more often in long distance relationships.

 Now, here’s the bad news: Cheating is not uncommon in relationships (whether same-city or long distance).
 Lying and cheating happen in relationships, and distance makes deceit easier to hide, for longer.
-For more on signs of cheating, check out this article: Ten Subtle Signs Your Long Distance Lover Might Be Cheating On You.

 What long distance relationship problems have you experienced?
+What helped?